Medical Editor: John P. Cunha, DO, FACOEP

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-- pain, swelling, warmth, or redness in one or both legs;
+- signs of a blood clot in your leg--pain, swelling, warmth, or redness in one or both legs.

 - unusual vaginal bleeding or discharge;

-- irregular menstrual periods;
+- changes in your menstrual periods;

 - pain or pressure in your pelvic area;

-- new breast lump; or
+- a new breast lump;

-Less serious side effects may include:
+Common side effects may include: